 Court fees are payable in respect of proceedings, which are outside of the Fixed Fee Divorce.
 You will need to provide us with sufficient funds at the start of your case to cover these fees, in addition to our costs.
 The further Court fees are not included in the stated package price.

 Please note that the Court fee may increase in the near future.
-However, no specific date has yet been decided by Her Majesty’s Court Service (HMCTS).
+However, no specific date has yet been decided by His Majesty’s Court Service (HMCTS).
 Moreover, if the fee does increase, we will need to increase the fixed fee divorce solicitor’s cost proportionately.

 If you do not have your original marriage certificate available, we will need to apply for a certified copy to submit to the Court.
 There is a charge for this (approximately £10.00-£15.00).